-I beta-tested the game before it came out but haven't been able to play the game extensively enough to give a full-fledged review of it until now.
+I beta-tested the game before it came out but haven't been able to play the game enough to give a full-fledged review until now.
 I've completed the Sith Inquisitor story (Light Side), the Imperial Agent story (Light Side), and am currently doing the Sith Warrior (Light Side) version.

 Can you sense a pattern?